Understanding McKenzie Friend Support in Family Court

 Final Thoughts

 Facing family court as a Litigant in Person is never easy, whether you are dealing with arrangements for your children or resolving financial matters.
-A McKenzie Friend can provide valuable support, helping you feel more organised, informed and confident throughout the process.
-However, it is important to understand both the scope and the limitations of their role.
-They are there to assist not to replace qualified legal advice.
+A McKenzie Friend can provide valuable support, helping you feel more organised, informed, and confident throughout the process.
+However, it is important to understand both the scope and limitations of their role.
+They are there to assist, not to replace qualified legal advice.

-If you are considering using a McKenzie Friend, taking the time to find someone experienced, professional and supportive can make a meaningful difference to your journey through the family court system.
+If you are considering using a McKenzie Friend, taking the time to find someone experienced, professional, and supportive can make a meaningful difference in your journey through the family court system.

 Useful links: